segmentio/analytics-python/README.md

 an HTTP request every time.
 This means that it is safe to use in your web server controllers, or in back-end services without worrying that it will make too many HTTP requests and slow down the system.

-This implementation uses another thread to periodically flush the queue.
-Gevent's Greenlets are used in combination with requests to guarentee efficient thread use.
+This implementation is optionally batching and optionally asynchronous (uses another thread to periodically flush the queue).

-Check out the source to see how the batching, and async HTTP requests are handled.
 Feedback is very welcome!

 ## How to Use